 Natural gas is the cleanest fossil fuel and has many advantages, but the biggest disadvantage is the supply of natural gas, which being a fossil fuel energy will eventually run out.

-Coal as a Fossil Fuel
+Burning Coal as a Fossil Fuel

 Coal is by far the most abundant fossil fuel supplying about one-quarter of the world’s energy needs.
 Coal is hydrocarbons in solid form being made primarily of carbon and hydrogen with small amounts of other trace elements such as nitrogen and sulphur.
 Coal looks like black rock, blackening everything that it touches.
 In years gone by it was even referred to as “black gold”.